JosephMugo8711/ebay-challenge/README.md

 Future plans

-Incorporating popular payment solutions such as M-Pesa and expanding our payment gateway to accommodate card payments via various banks.
+Incorporating popular payment solutions such as M-Pesa and expanding  payment gateway to accommodate card payments via various banks.
-These enhancements will not only broaden our user base but also establish our platform as a versatile and reliable choice for online transactions.
+These enhancements will not only broaden the user base but also establish our platform as a versatile and reliable choice for online transactions.
 ******
 *****
 ## SetUp Instruction